-Start your hanging tropical jungle at home with the ultimate Mini Monstera & eco-Pot classic!
+Start your hanging tropical jungle at home with Mini Monstera & eco-Pot Bundle!

 The beautiful 'Minima' with leafy, fast-growing bright leaves has been the star of plant enthusiasts lately, this time we have combined it with a biodegradable handmade coconut fibre bowl and a hanging rope so that you can create a hanging green oasis at home!

 The Monstera Minima is, in fact, not part of the Monstera plant family, however, because of its similar shape, leaves and colour it gets mistaken often.
 It is in fact quite a rare species and not frequently found in the wild.
 The Minima is a tough cookie and a fast grower!
 Its leaves show cuts from early stages, vines grow sideways, and they can reach up to 12 inches in a growing season.